 could query the table, they wouldn’t see the credit card numbers either, because they also aren’t acting under

 Ok, so how do we work under a purpose?
 Let’s use your non-admin user you created in Part 3 of the POV Data Setup for this part to prove that this is completely self service for your users.

 - Log in to Immuta with your non-admin user you created in Part 3 of the POV Data Setup in a private or incognito window.

-- Click the Projects icon in the left sidebar of the Immuta console.
+- Click the Data icon and select Projects in the left sidebar of the Immuta console.